Joshfairhead/Obsidian/Omnicient/Computer Sci/Svelte.md

 ## Notes
 Javascript is the only language that runs in the client/browser.
-Modern web apps use single page builds and API interfaces (json)
+Modern web apps use single page builds and API interfaces (json) Svelte is a compiler not a framework
+Frameworks and code are usually shipped together